Home Multi-Country Search About Admin Login

 Type Locality and Naming

 Synonym: (关底组) ; Kuanti Fm.
 The Mientian Fm (Grabau, 1924) is also a synonym of the Guandi Fm and had long ago been abolished by Ding and Wang (1937).
-The Shangcun Fm (proposed by Bian Zhaoxiang in 1924), resting in between the Tangchi Fm of the Ordovician System and the Devonian System and consisting of violet and green shale intercalated with minor sandstone, is probably also be a synonym of the Guandi Fm.
+The Shangcun Fm (proposed by Bian Zhaoxiang in 1924), resting in between the Tangchi Fm of the Ordovician System and the Devonian System and consisting of violet and green shale intercalated with minor sandstone, is probably also a synonym of the Guandi Fm.
 The Malung Limestone (Grabau, 1926, p.
 10) is equivalent to the dark grey crystalline limestone horizon in the lower part of the Guandi Fm, i.e., the sixth horizon in the Yilung-Guandi section classified by Ding and Wang (1937).

 Lithology and Thickness